Applied Epistemic Engineering

 Unlike pure theory, AEE is built for execution.
 It uses logic, adversarial modeling, and empirical data to:

-• Reframe incentives toward "every one wins" equilibria rather than narrow advantage
+• Engineer "every one wins" equilibria rather than narrow advantage

 AEE is about engineering truth under pressure.
-It transforms epistemology from passive reflection into active design.
+It transforms epistemology from passive reflection into active design with formal mathematical foundations.

 Ready to Engineer Your Beliefs?